fieldlinguistics/fieldlinguistics.github.io/_pages/projects.md

 Some projects, past and ongoing, by members of the lab:

-* Ongoing: Syntactic changes in Dakkhini Urdu (a contact language emerging from Urdu (Indo-Aryan) and Telugu (Dravidian)) as a result of Dravidian influence (Natasha Thalluri).
+* Ongoing: Morphosyntactic changes in Dakkhini Urdu as a result of Dravidian influence (Natasha Thalluri).
 * Ongoing: Phylogenetic subgrouping of the Pamir languages (Eastern Iranian) and reconstruction of Proto-Pamir using fieldwork data; languages include Shughni, Roshani, Yazghulami, Sariqoli, Wakhi, Ishkashimi, Munji, Khufi, and Yidgha (Anabelle Caso, joint work with Mark Hale and Kirill Fessenko).

 [Back to Top](#  )